platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 # Learning Outcomes

-After completing the lab, you will be able to:
+After completing this lesson, you will be able to:

 -   Describe how to generate a runnable container image for your application